Last fact-checked: 25 November 2020

 Quite simply, it is because the cost of living is so much lower.
 So rent, staff wages, cost of supplies, etc., which have to be factored into the final cost of medical treatment, are less, which means the final cost to you is less.

 Your nose is in the center of your face, and so it is worth spending the time finding out if your surgeon is a specialist in rhinoplasty and nose jobs.
-Don’t be afraid to ask questions - any trustworthy surgeon will be more than happy to address any issues you have to make you feel comfortable.
+Don’t be afraid to ask questions: any trustworthy surgeon will be more than happy to address any issues you have to make you feel comfortable.
 Ask about qualifications and professional memberships.

 Medical Departures helps you in your decision-making process by only listing quality-checked surgeons.
 This means you are assured they are of a certain standard in that we have verified qualifications and professional memberships, as well as making sure there are no legal proceedings or criminal convictions in their backgrounds.
-We also pay personal visits to the clinics and we publish qualifications, professional memberships and high-definition clinic photos on our website, so you can see for yourself.
-We also publish real patient testimonials, which gives you another insight into the reliability of a certain doctor and/or clinic, and is another factor for you to include when making your choice.
+We also pay personal visits to the clinics and we publish qualifications, professional memberships and high-definition clinic photos on our website, so that you can see for yourself.
+We also publish authenticated patient testimonials, which gives you another insight into the reliability of a certain doctor and/or clinic, and is another factor for you to include when making your choice.

 After the procedure it is likely your nose will be packed with gauze, which is removed between four and seven days after surgery.
 You may still have to wear bandages and a splint for between seven and ten days.